 If there’s ever a reason to visit a cemetery on a whim, this is it.
 The historic Green-Wood Cemetery makes for an eerie backdrop to the gorgeous blossoming trees—a magical juxtaposition.

 6. Queens Botanical Garden

 At the 39-acre garden, cherry trees can be found lining the curved walkways.

 7. Randall’s Island Park

-Randall’s Island Park has an annual cherry blossom festival at the end of April that takes place on a Saturday with fun crafts and activities.
+Randall’s Island Park usually has an annual cherry blossom festival at the end of April that takes place on a Saturday with fun crafts and activities.
 While an exact date hasn’t been released for this year’s festival you should definitely stop by at any point in April.

 8. Roosevelt Island

 Again, Roosevelt Island’s Cherry Blossom festival was canceled in 2020 and there is no news on this year’s festival yet, but it’s another stunning location to see cherry blossoms in NYC!
 Nothing like fresh blooms along the water, with gorgeous skyline views of the east side of Manhattan.